KKGanguly/HW3/README.md

 bash scripts/randvsezrsmall.sh
 ```
 ### Step 5: Generate combined results for small and large datasets
-Navigate to the results directory and run the `rq.sh` script from the `ezr` project.
+Navigate to the output directory for each of the datasets and run the `rq.sh` script from `ezr`.

 Example for large datasets:
 ```bash